 May 7, 2015

-It’s about 6 years ago and I am sitting on the balcony of a stilted house right by Cambodia’s Tonlé Sap, an enormous river / lake system, whose flow changes direction twice a year.
-Heavily affected by Golden Muscle Liquor, which was shared the night before with locals at a Cold Noodle restaurant, a welcome breeze drifts up from the river, barely disturbing the heat that has encased me.
-Not even the monsoonal summer rains – gathering already, though it is not yet May – will be enough to dilute this swelter.
+Not far from Cambodia’s Tonlé Sap, an enormous river / lake system, whose flow changes direction twice a year, I am heavily affected by Golden Muscle Liquor, which was shared the night before with locals at a Cold Noodle restaurant.
+A welcome breeze drifts up from the river, barely disturbing the heat that has encased me.
 The days before were spent glaming it up at Le Royal Phnom Penh and trekking through the serene, lichen-covered temples of Angkor Wat in Siem Reap and the Russian markets.

 An emotional detour led me to the Genocide Museum housed in the old S-21 jail in Phnom Penh, where I had to opportunity to have lunch with a survivor (we had chicken amok curry and rice ball dessert), who was presenting his autobiography and witnessed the collective trauma that gripped the country from 1975-79.